timescale/docs.timescale.com-content/tutorials/tutorial-setting-up-timescale-cloud-endpoint-for-prometheus.md

 open-source metrics-based systems monitoring solution.
 This tutorial will take you through setting up a Prometheus endpoint for a database running in [Timescale Cloud][timescale-cloud].
-To create a monitoring system to ingest and analyze Prometheus metrics from your Timescale Cloud instance, see this [tutorial][monitoring-setup-tutorial]
+To create a monitoring system to ingest and analyze Prometheus metrics from your Timescale Cloud instance, you can use [Promscale][promscale]!

 This will expose metrics from the [node_exporter][node-exporter-metrics] as well as [pg_stats][pg-stats-metrics] metrics.